smt7174/Resume/Resume.md

 - Applied Information Technology Engineer Examination（AP） passed.

 # Skill Sets
-- Nearly 15 year's experience of software engineering and development.
+- Nearly 15 year's experience of software architecting, design, and development.
     - Especially, I'm good at C#/.net.
 (And I like it very much.)
     - Well experienced about Web application design and development.